ImpromptAI/openplugin/docs/source/getting_started/index.rst

 Creating your own plugins is a straightforward process.
 The best way to get started is by cloning an existing plugin and modifying it to suit your needs.

-For a quick start guide on building plugins, refer to: [build-plugins-getting-started](link-to-build-plugins-guide)
+For a quick start guide on building plugins, refer to: :ref:`build-plugins-getting-started`

 **Calling a Plugin**

 Once you have a plugin manifest ready, you can send it to the OpenPlugin server along with your prompt.
 Plugins can be invoked using an HTTP request or by leveraging the `openplugin-sdk`.

-To learn more about calling plugins, check out: [call-plugins-getting-started](link-to-call-plugins-guide)
+To learn more about calling plugins, check out: :ref:`call-plugins-getting-started`

 **Discovering Existing Plugins**

 To make your newly created plugin discoverable, you can publish it on platforms like GitHub or the Imprompt marketplace.

-To start exploring the available plugins, refer to: [find-plugins-getting-started](link-to-find-plugins-guide)
+To start exploring the available plugins, refer to: :ref:`find-plugins-getting-started`

 **Hosting Your Own Plugin Server** (Optional)

 If you prefer, you can run your own OpenPlugin server and make it publicly accessible on the internet or keep it private behind your firewall.

-For guidance on hosting your own plugin server, check out: [host-plugins-getting-started](link-to-host-plugins-guide)
+For guidance on hosting your own plugin server, check out: :ref:`host-plugins-getting-started`

-Alternatively, if you'd like to use a public server, you can visit [https://app.imprompt.ai](https://app.imprompt.ai) and access the Plugin Builder from the main menu.
+Alternatively, if you'd like to use a public server, you can visit https://app.imprompt.ai and access the Plugin Builder from the main menu.